wwarthen/RomWBW/Source/Images/d_zsdos/ReadMe.txt

 == ZSDOS 1.1 Files ==

 The following files came from the official ZSDOS distribution.
-These are generally documented in the "ZSDOS Manual.pdf" document in the Doc directory of the RomWBW distribution.
+These are generally documented in the "ZSDOS Manual.pdf" document in the Doc/CPM directory of the RomWBW distribution.
 Note that some of the files included in the ZSDOS distribution are not listed below because they have been superseded by more recent versions listed in other sections